piuccio/open-data-jp-railway-lines/README.md

 ## Contributing

-The manual data is inside `./input/manual_corrections.csv`, you can send pull requests changing that file.
+The manual data is inside `./input/link_code_to_opendata.csv` and `./input/link_code_to_wikipedia`, you can send pull requests changing that file.

 If you want to generate the data locally, run `npm start`.
+If you instead want to help translating lines to English have a look at the repository https://github.com/piuccio/wikipedia-jp-railway-lines

 ## Related links